 Liquidity risk relates to the risk that Fairtrade will encounter difficulty in meeting its obligations associated with its financial liabilities and commitments.
-Fairtrade is exposed to this risk mainly in respect of its accounts payable and accrued liabilities set out in Note 7 to these financial statements, government remittances payable, and its commitments set out in Note 10 to these financial statements.
+Fairtrade is exposed to this risk mainly in respect of its accounts payable and accrued liabilities set out in Note 7 to these financial statements and government remittances payable.